Seinia/ta_training-java/README.md

    * Syntax Highlighting: "Bash"
    * Paste Expiration: "10 Minutes"
-   * Paste Name / Title: "how to gain dominance among developers" -Save 'paste' and check the following:
+   * Paste Name / Title: "how to gain dominance among developers"
+- Save 'paste' and check the following:
    * Browser page title matches 'Paste Name / Title'
    * Syntax is suspended for bash
    * Check that the code matches the one from paragraph 2.